emonson/SamVis/README.md

 ## Apache Web Server Configuration

+*Some of the following will be specific to Mac OS X (10.8) configuration, since that's what I'm using for my production environment.*

 The data servers I build using CherryPy run on a different port than the web server which serves up the HTML pages.
 This means that an ajax call from the page to the data server is considered a cross-domain request, which is not allowed under the